 Everything's bigger and brighter in Texas when it comes to Christmas lights.
-Dallas-Fort Worth has a number of beautiful holiday displays so grab a peppermint latte or some hot cocoa for the kids, load up the station wagon à la Clark W. Griswold, and enjoy the show.
+Dallas-Fort Worth has a number of beautiful holiday displays so grab a peppermint latte or some hot cocoa for the kids, load up the SUV and enjoy the holiday events and lighting displays.